Hernan-Ibarra/elasticsearch-presentation/slides.md

 # What is Elasticsearch

 - It is a horizontally distributed NoSQL (non-relational) database/ search engine.

+- Elasticsearch was created by Shay Bannon and was released in Febuary 2010.

 - To make search and update the database elastic search (Behaves like/uses a RESTful API) using HTTP VERBS - GET, POST, PUT, DELETE, etc. to make queries.

 - Used in text-search business analytics geo-spatial analysis.

 ---

 # Overview